 A widely noted pattern exists whereby the utility distribution companies (UDCs) routinely purchase a significant amount of their load from the real-time market.
 That some real-time purchases are unavoidable is obvious, if only because the precise level of demand cannot be forecasted perfectly.
 This should only account for approximately 3% of load, however.
 In many instances, the UDCs purchase more than 10% of their served load in the real-time market.
 The ISO study notes that under-scheduling is particularly evident when system load is greater than 35,000 MW.
 This is due, it says, to the lack of bids in excess of 35,000 MW available in the PX day-ahead market.
 This creates an inelastic supply function above 35,000 MW, leading the UDCs to move some of their purchases to the real-time market.

-There may also be incentives to under-schedule arising from the combined effects of the rate freeze and the dominant size of the UDCs.
+There are also incentives to under-schedule arising from the combined effects of the rate freeze and the dominant size of the UDCs.
 The rate freeze encourages the UDCs to minimize their total energy purchase costs, as this maximizes stranded cost recovery.
-The size of the UDCs lead to purchasing decisions akin to those faced by a monopsonist, in which the cost of purchasing an additional unit not only incurs a direct cost, but also raises the price paid on all other units.
+The size of the UDCs leads to purchasing decisions akin to those faced by a monopsonist, in which the cost of purchasing an additional unit not only incurs a direct cost, but also raises the price paid on all other units.

 The numerical example in Figure 2 illustrates this point.
 Consider a firm serving 1000 MW of load.
 It must decide whether to purchase energy in the PX day-ahead market for $30/MWh, or in the real-time market at an uncertain price.
 If it reduces its day-ahead purchases by 100 MW, the day-ahead price will fall by $2/MWh to $28/MWh.
 This results in a cost reduction of $4800, which makes the firm willing to pay up to $48/MWh for the 100 MW in the real-time market.
 Because the ‘swing’ volume that faces a higher real-time price is small relative to the large volume that enjoys the price savings in the day-ahead market, such a purchaser will be willing to accept high real-time prices if it leads to even modest price reductions in the day-ahead market.